At Royal Voluntary Service, we know how important it is to stay well hydrated - at any stage of your life. It’s easy to do, but also easy to forget.

 Follow our top tips to stay hydrated

 - Aim for 8 – 10 drinks a day - This will replace the fluids you lose naturally.
+We’ve created this useful water chart for you to download which will help you to keep track.

 - Don’t wait until you’re thirsty - Make a point of having a drink regularly.